TiffyA/DPDRO/README.md

 * `dro_alg2/` – the main ASCDRO implementation (formerly `dro_new`).
 It
   contains core algorithms, models, datasets, and training scripts used across experiments.
-* `imagenet/` – scripts and manifests specific to the ImageNet-LT experiments that are built on top of the ASCDRO stack.

 ## Repository Layout